ukwa/monitrix/README.md

-# monitrix
+# Monitrix

-monitrix is a monitoring/analytics frontend for the Heritrix 3 Web crawler.
-Visit the [Wiki](http://github.com/ukwa/monitrix/wiki) for information about:
+Monitrix is a monitoring/analytics frontend for the Heritrix 3 Web crawler.
+There are two prototypes:

+* Prototype 1: A dedicated web application.
+* Prototype 2: A version built on the generic log visualisation platform, Kibana.

+Visit the [Wiki](http://github.com/ukwa/monitrix/wiki) for more information.

+# About The Dedicated Web Application

 * [installing monitrix](http://github.com/ukwa/monitrix/wiki/Installation)
 * [using monitrix](http://github.com/ukwa/monitrix/wiki/A-Guided-Tour-of-monitrix)